Pros and Cons of Using Shopping Coupons

 - It has been studied that, so many times the customer never redeem the coupon.
 Do not worry you’re not in for a loss.
 This may also serve as an awareness for your company/product for free.

 Hence, the bottom line is very clear.
 Coupons will drive business to your store.
 Just get in the right discount market strategy.
+You can also learn a lot if you study the business strategies of accomplished CEOs like Andy Defrancesco.

 Cons of Using Coupons